aquasecurity/trivy-operator/docs/tutorials/private-registries.md

   .dockerconfigjson: OUTPUT
 ```

 Note that base64 encoding is not encryption, thust, you should not commit this file.
-If you are looking to store secrets in Kubernetes, have a look at XXX
+If you are looking to store secrets in Kubernetes, have a look at e.g. [Hashicorp Secret Vault](https://www.vaultproject.io/use-cases/kubernetes), or with an [External Secrets Operator (ESO)](https://youtu.be/SyRZe5YVCVk).

 Make sure to reference the ImagePullSecret in your container `spec`:
 ```